“The distance between your dreams and reality is called action.” ~Unknown

 In the summer of 2018, I was hired as a design intern under the brand director for the luxury women’s wear ready-to-wear label NiNA TiARi.
 Here I gained an immense amount of insight that could never be learned within classroom walls or a sewing studio.
 I shadowed the brand director during fabric consolations with mills across the city, sourced fabrics and trims throughout the garment district, created tech packs and line sheets to be submitted to factories for production, draped and patterned over ten garments, and two of my very own design were selected to be within the Spring/Summer 2019 collection.

 Finding an internship with a job description of what you would like to do as a career one day is the best way to find out if it is truly right for your future and most importantly gives you happiness.
 I came to the realization that the design process within companies is much different from the individual process that you hone in one during your education, but it did confirm my love for fashion design.

 My Third Internship

 This has shifted my career goals to pursue a future fashion career within London.
 Since this was another major fashion capital of the world and the gap between fashion education in America and Britain was unclear, being placed into another small firm was the best course of action.
-I interviewed with and was then hired by Nico DiDonna, and Italian designer based in Soho who produces one of a kind garments for both men and women.
+I interviewed with and was then hired by Nico DiDonna and an Italian designer based in Soho who produces one-of-a-kind garments for both men and women.
 Within his atelier, I worked directly alongside him and his head design assistant as I was responsible for organizing all the fabrics within the studio, cutting out garment pieces, and prepping them to be sewn.
-At a first glance this seems quite trivial; however, it was a large responsibility as I had to work with a range of fabrics that had different piles, weights, grains and above all, very expensive.
+At a first glance, this seems quite trivial; however, it was a large responsibility as I had to work with a range of fabrics that had different piles, weights, grains, and above all, very expensive.